poronburman/Housing-Prices/README.md

+# Poro_Portfolio
+Enable data science portfolio

-# Housing Prices
+# Project 1: Housing Prices

-The goal of this project is to predict the housing price using various regression models.
+* The goal of this project is to predict the housing price using various regression models.

-2. The dataset was taken from kaggle and the link to the dataset can be found here [kaggle](https://www.kaggle.com/rhuebner/human-resources-data-set)
+* The dataset was taken from kaggle and the link to the dataset can be found here [kaggle](https://www.kaggle.com/rhuebner/human-resources-data-set)